Easy Gluten-Free Cheese Danish Recipe

 Before I started to create this gluten-free cheese danish recipe, I knew it had to be easy enough for anyone to make.
 There is nothing worst than when the recipe is too complicated because often, we read the recipe and decide not to make it.

 Typically the traditional pastry dough is rolled with chunks of butter to give the pastry layers of butter pockets.
-I wanted to simplify this step, so I kept the dough relatively wet and folded the butter chunks in the dough with a spatula.
+To simplify this step, I kept the dough relatively wet and folded the butter chunks in the dough with a spatula.

 Then, instead of creating little squares with the edges folded upwards, I used a cookie scoop and scooped the dough on to a baking tray, just like you would do with cookies.